Tag: mercy

 In the Post-Enlightenment or Scientific (depending on how you want to define either or both), evidence has been crucial.
 It’s not as if we are all that different than the Israelites.

 Yet, Jeremiah and Ezekiel were almost (plus or minus a few years) contemporaries.
-Jeremiah comments on God’s past and present (implied expectation of ) signs and wonders.
+Jeremiah comments on God’s past and present (implied of future) signs and wonders.
 What different perspectives these 2 Men of God have compared to the people!
-It is definitely a case of seeing God at work in the world, rather closing one’s eyes to it.
+It is definitely a case of at work in the world, rather closing one’s eyes to it.

 It’s not as if didn’t have the same issues.
 When it came to signs (the weather), the “great” leaders had no problems interpreting the signs.
 However, when it came to God acting they were blind!